aravindgee/notepad.php/README.markdown

 * You want a utility just like cat or Windows Notepad.
 * You want it to be ubiquitous.
 * You want to jot down something at work, where services like GoogleDocs and Evernote are blocked.
-* You want to take notes from shared computers, such as those in Cyber Cafes without the risk of having you "real" notetaking accounts compromised.
+* You want to take notes from shared computers, such as those in Cyber Cafes without the risk of having your "real" notetaking accounts compromised.
 * You want to host the data yourself.
 * You want it to be smooth to set up.